 - Financial assistance to help homeowners reinstate a mortgage in forbearance, delinquency, or default;

-- Repaying homeowner expenses including property taxes, hazard insurance premiums, HOA/condominium dues, cooperative maintenance fees, and a portion of ongoing payments for homeowners who continue to experience financial hardships due to COVID-19.
+- Repaying homeowner expenses such as and including property taxes, hazard insurance premiums, HOA/condominium dues, and cooperative maintenance fees for homeowners who continue to experience financial hardships due to COVID-19.

-If delinquent on your mortgage, please be proactive and immediately reach out to your Mortgage Servicer to discuss options that may be available.
+If delinquent on your mortgage, please be proactive and contact your Mortgage Servicer to discuss your circumstances and advise them that you have applied for Alaska Housing Homeowner Assistance.

 Basic eligibility requirements are listed below.